 What is this for?

-To book an appointment to register a birth that occurred in Doncaster.
+This webpage is to arrange an appointment to register a birth that occurred in Doncaster.

 What is it going to cost?